NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 ---

 ## Blocks and Block Types
-Nitcbase assumes that the disk is a sequence of blocks, and a block is a sequence of bytes.
+NITCbase assumes that the disk is a sequence of blocks, and a block is a sequence of bytes.
 Apart from the four initial blocks (Block Numbers 0 to 3 which are used for the Block Allocation Map), each block can only be one of the following *three* types based on the type of information being stored:
 1. [Record Block](#record-block-structure)
 2. [Internal Index Block](#internal-index-block-structure)
 3. [Leaf Index Block](#leaf-index-block-structure)